Secure Access Using Azure AD

 Workspot Client is a downloadable application for the user’s device.
 It ensures secure access by conducting device posture checks, securing data in motion and at rest, whitelisting and blacklisting traffic, and logging events for compliance and auditing.

-When a user logs in, based on IT configuration, the user can be challenged to authenticate against Microsoft Azure AD or an AD Domain Controller in the cloud or on-prem.
-All existing Workspot security policies configured to work with your AD Groups are embraced and used to unlock the Workspot client.
-Conditional Access policies are supported transparently in the Workspot Client because of deep integration your AD configuration.
+When a user logs in, based on IT configuration the user can be challenged to authenticate against Microsoft Azure AD or an AD Domain Controller in the cloud or on-prem.
+All existing Workspot security policies configured to work with your AD Groups are embraced and used to unlock Workspot Client.
+Conditional access policies are supported transparently in Workspot Client because of deep integration with your AD configuration.

 Secure Access with PIN

 When a user launches Workspot Client for the first time on their device, the user is prompted for their AD credentials for authentication (which are then encrypted and stored) and then they are prompted to create a PIN for Workspot Client on that device.
 The next time the user launches Workspot Client, the AD credentials are provided via SSO (single sign on) and only the PIN is required.
 The PIN is validated against the client master secret (CMS).
 If the CMS can be decrypted, the PIN is deemed valid; otherwise the PIN is invalid.

 Incorrect PIN entries are subject to increasing wait times to circumvent brute force attacks.
 Workspot Client will allow up to 5 invalid PIN entries after which the data inside Workspot Client will be wiped from the device, thereby keeping the organization’s assets secure.